Better together. Part of the Middleby family of companies.

 Powered by the intelligence of servR, Skyflo has increased speed-of-service by 30% at major stadiums & entertainment centers, while decreasing COGS by 10% and post-event reporting time by 80%.

-L2F released two new innovations to the food industry with the introduction of CORI, a conveyor oven robotic interface, and Smart Prep Automation (SPA), an augmented reality prep table that prevents errors in real-time.
+L2F released an innovation to the food industry with the introduction of CORI, a conveyor oven robotic interface.

 Debuted at the National Restaurant Association, CORI is able to move food from speed racks to ovens and other cooking equipment and locations inside the kitchen.
 This collaborative robot forms the hub for future automated kitchens.